MarcelloCalza/Fear_Generalization/README.md

 The report pdf is in the Report directory.

-The PyMC models are in the model_definitions module.
+The PyMC models are in the models_definitions module.

 (The results analysis code is in the Analysis folder, the data processing code is in Data_Processing, the code for the simulation is in the Simulation folder.)